micmejia/bible-dump/NKJV/Genesis/Gen 41.md

 Pharaoh also said to Joseph, "I _am_ Pharaoh, and without your consent no man may lift his hand or foot in all the land of Egypt."

 ###### 45
-And Pharaoh called Joseph's name [^h]Zaphnath-Paaneah.
+And Pharaoh called Joseph's name Zaphnath-Paaneah.
 And he gave him as a wife Asenath, the daughter of Poti-Pherah priest of On.
 So Joseph went out over _all_ the land of Egypt.

 ###### 46
 Joseph was thirty years old when he stood before Pharaoh king of Egypt.
 And Joseph went out from the presence of Pharaoh, and went throughout all the land of Egypt.

 ###### 47
-Now in the seven plentiful years the ground brought forth [^i]abundantly.
+Now in the seven plentiful years the ground brought forth abundantly.

 ###### 48
 So he gathered up all the food of the seven years which were in the land of Egypt, and laid up the food in the cities; he laid up in every city the food of the fields which surrounded them.